-Some 1,168 WorkFirst students were enrolled in basic skills or pre-college education programs during the 2019-20 or 2020-21 academic years.
-493 of these students attained skill gains or other momentum points during 2020-21, yielding an achievement rate of 42.2%.
+Some 687 WorkFirst students were enrolled in basic skills or pre-college education programs during the 2020-21 or 2021-22 academic years.
+321 of these students attained skill gains or other momentum points during 2021-22, yielding an achievement rate of 46.7%.
 Percentage results had been similar through 2018-19, but that year's program was one-third the size of the program during 2011-12.
 Student enrollments have been dropping since 2011 as WorkFirst caseloads declined.
-The COVID-19 pandemic also affected enrollments and outcomes by disrupting the spring quarter of the 2019-20 school year.
-Enrollments and outcomes dropped further during the 2020-21 school year.
+The COVID-19 pandemic further reduced referrals and appears to have reduced skills gains.
+Enrollments on this measure in 2021-22 were 91% smaller than they were during 2011-12.

-One of the 34 SBCTC colleges is not participating in the WorkFirst program and two had no WorkFirst students enrolled in pre-college or adult basic education programs during the 2019-20 or 2020-21 school years.
+One of the 34 SBCTC colleges is not participating in the WorkFirst program and two had no WorkFirst students enrolled in pre-college or adult basic education programs during the 2020-21 or 2021-22 school years.
 SBCTC has calculated performance for each of the 31 colleges serving WorkFirst pre-college or basic education students.
 These results are available on request.